-Of course, there are several ways to measure GDP, and I'm not sure when this particular snapshot was taken.
-One could argue that China's share should be bigger by now, or that it has already overtaken the U.S. It certainly has for industrial output — the middle of the three shades contained within each slide.
+Of course, there are several ways to measure GDP.
+One could argue that China’s share should be bigger by now, or that it has already overtaken the U.S. It certainly has for industrial output — the middle of the three shades contained within each slide.
 The U.S. is overwhelmingly a service-based economy (darker shade), with a relatively small contribution by the agricultural sector (lighter shade).

 But the point of this cartogram is that it offers the advantage of an at-a-glance overview that is typical for maps, and lacking in mere lists.
 Here, for comparison, is the ranking of the 38 economies shown on this map: